eniora/InstantID-Unlocked/README.md

 - Multiple schedulers to choose from.
 - And many many more improvements.

 I tried the most popular forgeui and comfyui implementations including the popular cubiq/ComfyUI_InstantID and it's really bad compared to my gradio fork of InstantID. cubiq/ComfyUI_InstantID (which was the best from the comfy implementations I tried) tends to screw up the faces and similarity sometimes no matter what options and workflows I tried, and the multi ID feature doesn't work well anyway and is overly complicated (even the author admits this).
 Try this and judge for yourself.
 I agree that comfyui instantid is faster but the quality isn't so good really.
-The good thing about cubiq/ComfyUI_InstantID is the stylization with "IP-Adapter plus VIT", I've been trying to make it work with this fork but I always failed, I am just not skilled enough for this. :>
+The good thing about cubiq/ComfyUI_InstantID is the stylization with "IP-Adapter plus VIT", I've been trying to make it work with this fork but I always failed, guess I am not skilled enough for this. :>

 ## How to use and run:
 Git clone this fork (Git clone https://github.com/eniora/InstantID-Unlocked/) then: